 Patients diagnosed with diabetes should pay close attention to their eyes and schedule regular eye exams, as diabetes can lead to serious eye conditions such as glaucoma, cataracts, macular edema, and diabetic retinopathy.
-At Normandy Optical, our team of certified diabetic eye doctors will thoroughly examine your eyes, perform a comprehensive eye disease screening, and develop a personalized treatment plan for you.
-Schedule an appointment with our Metro-Detroit eye doctors today!
+At Normandy Optical, our team of eye doctors will thoroughly examine your eyes, perform a comprehensive eye disease screening, and develop a personalized treatment plan for you.
+Schedule an appointment today!

 Diabetic Eye Diseases

 Diabetes can affect many parts of the body, including the heart, blood vessels, nerves, and even the eyes.
 Diabetic eye disease is a term for several eye problems that can all result from diabetes.
 One of the best things you can do for your eyes is to keep your blood sugar at near-normal levels.
 Steady blood sugar control can slow the damage to the tiny blood vessels in your eyes, which helps prevent or delay the start of eye problems linked to diabetes.
 However, even with adequate blood sugar management, sometimes these conditions can still develop.

 Some of the most common types of diabetic eye diseases include:

 Diabetic Retinopathy Diabetic retinopathy is damage to blood vessels in the retina, the light-sensitive tissue at the back of the eye.
 Diabetic retinopathy affects about 30 percent of people with diabetes and is often left untreated due to inconsistent visits to the eye doctor.